KataTech/KataTech/README.md

 - ⚡ Fun fact: ...
 -->

-I am a PhD student at MIT IDSS working on AI safety in decentralized, network settings.
+I am a PhD student at MIT IDSS working on AI safety and theory in social settings.

 For a professional overview of my work, you can find me on [LinkedIn](https://www.linkedin.com/in/kaimhung/) or visit my [personal website](https://katatech.github.io/).